Argent-A/Spaced-Repition-Flashcard-Microservice-A/README.md

 Main app will write comma seperated values file into 'project/FlashcardData Microservice Input' folder.
 Once the file written, main app will make a subprocess call to microservice A to initate the microservice script.
 This is preferable to having it run on loop looking for new files as it wastes less resources.
+Main app does not need to give the filename a specific name, the microservice will just read in the latest file that was written to the directory specified above.

 call:
 subprocess.run(["python", "microservice_A.py"])

-Main app needs to write csv file in this format  with data types, str, int, int:
+Main app needs to write csv file in this format  with data types, str, int, int

 front of card,level,score